August (song): Live performances

-At the 63rd Annual Grammy Awards on March 14, 2021, Swift performed "August" as part of a medley with "Cardigan" and "Willow", the latter was taken from her album Evermore.
+At the 63rd Annual Grammy Awards on March 14, 2021, Swift performed "August" as part of a medley with "Cardigan" and "Willow", the latter was taken from her album Evermore (2020).
 The performance was accompanied by the Folklore producers Jack Antonoff and Aaron Dessner, marking the first time the three performed together.
 She began with "Cardigan", singing while laying atop a cottage, before performing "August" on a guitar inside the cottage, accompanied by instruments from Antonoff and Dessner.
 The trio then stepped outside the cottage to perform the last song, "Willow".
-Music journalist Rob Sheffield ranked Swift's performance first on his list of the "10 Reasons We Loved the 2021 Grammys."
+The music journalist Rob Sheffield ranked Swift's performance first on his list of the "10 Reasons We Loved the 2021 Grammys."
 Rolling Stone critic Rob Sheffield also listed it as one of the five "classic" Grammy performances of all time.

 "August" was included as part of the Folklore act on the set list for the Eras Tour (2023–2024).
 During the concerts, she sang the song and other Folklore tracks while dressing in a frilly gown that complements the album's cottagecore aesthetic.
+In 2026, she performed the song as part of a piano medley with "I Knew It, I Knew You" (2026) and "All Too Well (10 Minute Version)" (2021) at the Grammy Museum in Los Angeles.